ceogawa/vulkanClothSim/README.md

 of inate Visual Studio Linker settings.
 Also means vcpkg is needed, and Cmake is needed.
 You may need to adjust things to fix build/project errors that this may or may not introduce.
-Note: I have the base refactor in a seperate git repo, so feel free to break things as you like :)
+Note: I have the base refactor in a seperate git repo, so feel free to break things as you like

+also, If you want to try and get this working I would back up your local files, the sln depends on the vcxproj.user files and such
+:)

 Dependencies: